-Attention is drawn to the fact that CEN and CENELEC Standards normally include an annex which lists normative references to international publications with their corresponding European publications.
-The British Standards which implement these international or European publications may be found in the BSI Standards Catalogue under the section entitled "International Standards Correspondence Index", or by using the "Find" facility of the BSI Standards Electronic Catalogue.
+The British Standards which implement international or European publications referred to in this document may be found in the BSI Catalogue under the section entitled "International Standards Correspondence Index", or by using the "Search" facility of the BSI Electronic Catalogue or of British Standards Online.

-A British Standard does not purport to include all the necessary provisions of a contract.
-Users of British Standards are responsible for their correct application.
+This publication does not purport to include all the necessary provisions of a contract.
+Users of this publication are responsible for their correct application.